-Yield is the amount of income generated by an investment, expressed as a percentage of the investment value.
+Yield is the earnings generated by an investment over a specific period of time, expressed as a percentage.

-Investors want to ensure they put their money to the best possible use.
-Yield calculations are used to compare different investment options to see which ones will be the most profitable.
+Investors rely on yield to make sure they’re putting their money in the best possible investments.
+They can calculate yield to compare different investment options and decide which will be the most profitable.

 A higher yield usually means that an investor can earn more off their investment, while a lower yield probably won’t bring in as much income.

 Generally, as risk increases, so does yield.
 For example, you might not earn too much on a bond issued by the federal government, but there’s also a pretty low risk of default.
 Same goes for stock from a well-established company (think, McDonald’s or Johnson & Johnson).
 On the other hand, a tech startup might have a high yield, but there’s also a greater risk that company will fail.